APogue/APogue.github.io/_posts/posts/2024-09-27-Rebalance-Added-Research.md

 		- The response was disproportionate

 			- Use of amplified sound, check the TPM policies, are you subject to physical handling by police for inappropriate use of amplified sound?

+				- There was no verbal warning that she would be physically handled if she did not cease and desist, she turned her back and they grabbed her.

+				- See "guidelines for amplified sound," was she in an Area for Public Expression?

 			- The response by the school would serve to discourage pro-Palestinian demonstrations and was therefor not content neutral.
 Of the 27 arrested, 25 were arrested for disruption of university operations and 1 arrested for interfering with a police officer, and 1 unknown because Braziel's numbers don't match the UCPD statement.
 This is out of approximately 175 total protesters.